Enterprise-CMCS/macpro-mdct-qmr/README.md

 - npm test

-## Destroy
+## Local Destroy Instructions

-Want to destroy from your Mac?
+Want to destroy locally?
 This may be necessary in some cases where you have orphaned infrastructure

 - Install/configure the AWS CLI (You will have to copy AWS keys into your terminal)
+- Go to https://cloudtamer.cms.gov/portal/project and login with your EUA
+- Go to the mdct-qmr-dev project and click on "Cloud access", click on your account, click on mdctqmr-developer-admin, click on Short-term Access Keys, Then paste the the text from Option 1 into your terminal
-- brew install jq (if you don't have already installed)
+- brew install jq (if you don't have already installed) (jq is command-line JSON processor necessary for the destroy script to run properly)
-- sh destroy.sh "name_of_your_branch" and re-enter the branch name once it has found all associated resources
+- sh destroy.sh "name_of_your_branch" and re-enter the branch name once it has found all associated resources.
+(There shouldn't be any errors but if there are any.
+Re-running the script should fix it)

 ## Requirements